Canadian-Geospatial-Platform/geoview/docs/programming/best-practices.md

 // Here, value of attribute collision is preserved for both object const noCollision = { object1, object2 };
 ```

+In some cases, the spreading operator is used to create a duplicate that will not leak into the original property when modified.
+If the structure of the original object is deep, the spreading operator is not sufficient to avoid leakage.
+In such cases, use lodash's cloneDeep function.

 ## 6- Do not leave dead code in the source code ##